Dusk Till Dawn ZAYN feat. Sia Download 'Dusk Till Dawn' on iTunes

 Three men have entered not guilty pleas, over the murder of businessman Guy Hedger near Ringwood.

-Guy, 61, was killed in the early hours of 30 April after at least two intruders entered his £1 million home in Castlewood, in the village of St Ives in East Dorset.
+Guy Hedger, 61, was killed in the early hours of 30 April after at least two intruders entered his £1 million home in Castlewood, Ashley - just inside Dorset.

-A post-mortem examination found Mr Hedger died as a consequence of gunshot wounds.
+A post-mortem examination found Mr Hedger died as a result of gunshot wounds.

-Jason Baccus, 41, and Scott Keeping, 44, both of Verney Close, Bournemouth, along with Kevin Downton, 40, of Winterborne Stickland, near Blandford, appeared at Winchester Crown Court for a preliminary hearing.
+Jason Baccus, 41, and Scott Keeping, 44, both of Verney Close, Bournemouth, along with Kevin Downton, 40, of Winterborne Stickland, near Blandford, entered their pleas during a short hearing at Winchester Crown Court.

-Mr Hedger was a director of the Avonbourne International Business and Enterprise Trust, which runs colleges and a primary school in the Bournemouth area.
+Mr Hedger, an insurance executive, was a director of the Avonbourne International Business and Enterprise Trust, which runs colleges and a primary school in the Bournemouth area.